 The hot girl walk embodied everything I wanted out of my walks but took it up a notch.
 You see, my daily walks had absolutely nothing to do with a fitness routine, exercise plan, or physical goals because I already had a fitness routine that worked for me.
 My walks were all about my mental wellness.
 But the major difference between what I used to do and a hot girl was making sure to eliminate any negative self-talk, limiting beliefs, or thinking about issues that I’d need to deal with.

 For example, let’s say that an issue arose that was particularly stressful: I’d typically head out on a walk and think about the steps I would need to do to solve it.
 The hot girl walk differs from what I did before because instead of focusing on the negative stuff, I would have to think about the positive things.
 So, instead of spending the next hour thinking about everything I needed to do to solve the issue, I would spend the next hour thinking about how amazing things are, how lucky I am, and how great I am at solving things.
-I would think about different times in the past where I overcame something and how amazing it felt, or about all of the wonderful things happening in my life and all of the great opportunities on the way.
+I would think about different times in the past when I overcame something and how amazing it felt, or about all of the wonderful things happening in my life and all of the great opportunities on the way.
 I would focus on the good and kick those negative thoughts to the curb.

 This attitude changed the game for me.